Is it legal to bet on the Nathan's Hot Dog Eating Contest?

 The Fourth of July evokes many emotions from Americans across the country, whether it be the excitement of fireworks or patriotism of the overall independence of the nation.
 But one event that has also become synonymous with the holiday in the United States is the Nathan’s Hot Dog Eating Contest.

 The event is even aired on the main ESPN channel, and as it has grown in popularity, individuals can now wager on varying types of results.
-Granted, we’ve seen American Joey Chestnut dominate the event in years past, but the record holder will actually not be participating in 2024.
+We’ve seen American eater Joey Chestnut dominate the event in years past, and he returns to the competition this year after not participating due to a widely publicized spat last summer.

-While wagers can’t be placed on Joey Chestnut this year, it is legal to bet on the Nathan’s Hot Dog Eating Contest in some states, so we are here to help make sure that’s done responsibly.
+It is legal to bet on the Nathan’s Hot Dog Eating Contest in some states, but not all… so we are here to help make sure that’s done legally and responsibly if you choose to wager on it.

 Which states allow betting on the Nathan’s hot dog eating contest?